pocl/pocl/doc/sphinx/source/using.rst

               [this thesis](https://joameyer.de/hipsycl/Thesis_JoachimMeyer.pdf).

  * **loops**  -- Create parallel for-loops that execute the work items.

-              The loops will be unrolled a certain number of times of which maximum can be controlled with POCL_WILOOPS_MAX_UNROLL_COUNT=N environment
-              variable (default is to not perform unrolling).
+              Automatically falls back to **cbs** for kernels with barrier usage that would lead to very complex control flow structures.

- * **loopvec** -- Create parallel work-item for-loops (see 'loops') and execute the standard LLVM vectorizers.
-LLVM loop unrolling is disabled and the unrolling decisions are left to the generic loop vectorizer.
+ * **loopvec** -- Create parallel work-item for-loops with 'loops' and execute the standard LLVM vectorizers.

 - **POCL_WORK_GROUP_SPECIALIZATION**